PrismLauncher/prismlauncher.org/src/download/linux.md

 # <img src="https://cdn.freebiesupply.com/logos/large/2x/altlinux-logo-black-and-white.png" height="20"> ALT Linux / <img src="https://static-00.iconduck.com/assets.00/aosc-icon-512x512-tv7gwhzl.png" height="20"> AOSC

+Prism Launcher in both distributions may be behind the current version, so please check the version of Prism Launcher in the repositories before installing.
+See the dropdown menu for details.
-Prism Launcher in both distributions are unmaintained, so either install the [flatpak](https://flathub.org/apps/details/org.prismlauncher.PrismLauncher) or [build the binary](/wiki/development/build-instructions/#linux) yourself.
+If the launcher is out-of-date, please install the [flatpak](https://flathub.org/apps/details/org.prismlauncher.PrismLauncher) or [build the binary](/wiki/development/build-instructions/#linux) yourself.

 <details>